|Details - WBJEE 2021, Registration, Form Correction, Eligibility, Admit Card, Answer Key, Result|

 2 x (No. of correct options marked / total number of correct options)

 WBJEE 2021 Mock Test

 Mock tests are available here for preparation WBJEE 2021, it is very helpful to prepare and solving the mock tests, one gets to know about the pattern of questions, weightage of topics etc. Candidates should take advantage of the mock test and take a better accuracy level to solve questions can be improved.

 Check the subject-wise links given below.

 Best Books to Prepare for WBJEE 2021

-Given below are some books that can be referred by the candidates to prepare for WBJEE 2021.
+Candidates can check the list of important books that can be referred to prepare for WBJEE 2021.

 |WB JEE Chapterwise Explorer Engineering – Mathematics||Buy Here|

 |WB JEE Chapterwise Explorer Engineering – Physics and Chemistry||Buy Here|

 |WB JEE Engineering Solved Paper 2020(Old Edition)||Buy Here|